Alberto I. Roca, PhD

 Quote: “The value of peer-to-peer networks is to ameliorate the difficulties that minorities can face in majority settings by sharing experiences with and finding empathy from sympathetic colleagues.”

-- Bold K. Advocate for postdocs: Alberto Roca, assistant project scientist of molecular biology & biochemistry, supports unsung scholars.
-Today@UCI, May, 22, 2007
+- Bold K. Advocate for postdocs: Alberto Roca, assistant project scientist of molecular biology & biochemistry, supports unsung scholars. [email protected], May 22, 2007

 Quote: “Most postdocs are the engine of innovation and productivity in academia.
 However, they receive little respect.
 UCI is at the forefront of advancing postdoctoral training, but much work needs to be done.
 I enjoy contributing to that effort.”